-Five Great John Lennon Covers by Ozzy Osbourne, Red Hot Chili Peppers, Neil Young and More
+Five John Lennon Covers by Ozzy Osbourne, Red Hot Chili Peppers, Neil Young and More

 John Lennon (October 9, 1940, to December 8, 1980)

-Today, on the 73rd anniversary of his birth on October 9, 1940, I'm paying tribute to Lennon by rounding up five of what I feel are the best performances of his solo songs by other artists.
+Today, the 75th anniversary of his birth on October 9, 1940, I'm paying tribute to Lennon by rounding up five of what I feel are the best performances of his solo songs by other artists.

-You'll notice Paul Weller on this list; Weller, the former frontman of UK hitmakers The Jam, is a huge Lennon disciple who has covered several of his songs as B-sides.
-And then there's Pearl Jam's live version of "Gimme Some Truth."
-Its only flaw is that it lacks anything even close to George Harrison's goosebump-inducing slide-guitar solo on the original Lennon version.
+You'll notice Paul Weller on this list; Weller, the former frontman of UK hitmakers the Jam, is a huge Lennon disciple who has covered several of his songs, usually as B-sides.
+And then there's Pearl Jam's live version of "Gimme Some Truth;" its only flaw is that it lacks anything even close to George Harrison's goosebump-inducing slide-guitar solo on the original 1971 Lennon version.